Programme activities and resources

 Responding to and learning from privacy breaches is an essential aspect of an effective privacy programme.
 Encouraging the reporting of privacy breaches and incidents (near misses), and putting in place processes to minimise the likelihood of a breach occurring is also very important.

-Important components of privacy incident and breach management are:
+The following are important components of privacy incident and breach management:

 Metrics are a useful tool to communicate the current state of an agency’s privacy practices and the effectiveness of its privacy programme.